Disability and Accessibility

 Volunteerism and Service Learning As A Pathway to Employment for Youth with Disabilities

-Volunteerism and work-based learning (both paid and voluntary) can provide critical preparation for all youth as they transition from school into the world of work.
-Department of Labor Office of Disability Employment Policy (ODEP) and the Corporation for National and Community Service have collaborated to create policy guidance and highlight resources to promote national service as an option for all youth, including youth with disabilities.
+Volunteerism and work-based learning can provide critical preparation for youth as they transition from school to the workplace.
+The Department of Labor Office of Disability Employment Policy (ODEP) and the Corporation for National and Community Service (CNCS) collaborated to create policy guidance and highlight resources to promote national service as an option for all youth, including youth with disabilities.

 - Inclusive Service Letter (HTML)